 There cannot be two identical onboarding processes as each process is tailored to suit the needs and goals of that organization.
 Moreover, there are some goals of onboarding that are necessary for creating a positive experience for newcomers.

 - The onboarding process should mirror the organizational environment in which the new recruits want to work.

 - The onboarding process should emphasize communication and be clear and concise about the acceptable modes of communication.
 The newcomers must communicate their roles and responsibilities and what is expected of them in the first year.

 - The predominant goal of the onboarding process is to align the new recruits to the goals and vision of the organization.
-They need to know the business strategies and communicate how they work in achieving the company’s goals.
+They need to know the business strategies and communicate how they work to achieve the company’s goals.